TcOpenGroup/TcOpen.Documentation/articles/Conventions/Conventions.md

 - ```Function block``` and ```class``` **interchangeable**.
 - ``` Type``` is the common name for any ```FB```, ```STRUCT```, ```UNION```.

-### A General note on naming
+### A general note on naming

 Names should be self-describing, readable considered in calling context.
-In general, no use of prefixes is encouraged except for those outlined in this document (to inform/warn about some property like a pointer, reference, IN_OUT reference), or to aid to CoDeSys IntelliSense to narrow the scope of search.
+Use of prefixes is discouraged, except for those outlined in this document.
+For example to inform/warn about some property like a pointer, reference, IN_OUT reference, or to aid to CoDeSys IntelliSense to narrow the scope of search.

 ### General note on the use of PLC-Language